didip/tollbooth/README.md

         SetBasicAuthUsers([]string{"tyrion"})
     ```

-2. Each request handler can be rate-limited individually.

-3. Compose your own middleware by using `LimitByKeys()`.
+2. Compose your own middleware by using `LimitByKeys()`.

-4. Header entries and basic auth users can expire over time (to conserve memory).
+3. Header entries and basic auth users can expire over time (to conserve memory).

     ```go
     import "time"